davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

   </h1>
 </center>

-Before a working consensus algorithm was discovered, people chewed through this problem just as you might have during your intermission.
-And they kept running into the same dead end, over and over: they could make an algorithm that provided the coherence, conflict resolution, and no-decoherence properties, and even make it *usually* fault tolerant; but there'd always be that one little case, one way things could go just a little bit wrong and then boom, one crash brings down the whole system.
-Every algorithm had at least one window of vulnerability, no matter what they tried.
+Before a working consensus algorithm was discovered, people chewed through this problem just as you might have during the intermission above.
+And they kept running into the same dead end, over and over.
+They could make an algorithm that provided the coherence, conflict resolution, and no-decoherence properties, and even make it *usually* fault tolerant; but there'd always be that one case, one little window of vulnerability where a particular node must not crash, lest the entire algorithm grind to a halt.

 Well, when you're trying to design an algorithm and you repeatedly run into a dead end, the next thing you should do is try to prove impossibility: that one can never design that algorithm, because that dead end will always come up no matter what you do, due to something about the problem space.